-Tel Aviv (CNN) — Tel Aviv is practically synonymous with the beach.
-But a new hotel is giving tourists an opportunity to experience that famous beach in a whole new way.
+Tel Aviv, Israel (CNN) — Tel Aviv is practically synonymous with the beach.
+But a new hotel is giving tourists an opportunity to experience the beach in a whole new way.

 The idea for the beachside hotel began when Israeli tourism officials discovered many younger visitors to the country were more interested in taking a city break than in exploring the countryside.